Natural Dyeing with Madder Extract Powder

 Going forwards I will use chopped and dried madder root to gain a better understanding of the plant and it's behaviour.

-Meanwhile, my homegrown madder plants are looking healthy, but it will still be at least two years before harvest. here's an update on my home grown madder - it's growing well but it will be at least two years before harvest!
+Meanwhile, my homegrown madder plants are looking healthy, but it will still be at least two years before harvest.
 Once they are a bit more established i plan to move these plants into raised planters so the roots can establish without them taking over the garden, as per the advice in this blog post on Wool Tribulations.

 References: